Statistical Significance – Everything You Need to Know

 A low p-value means that a result is not easily explainable by chance alone; hence the null hypothesis can be rejected.
 In contrast, a large p-value means that the result is explainable by chance alone, so you can retain the null hypothesis.
 Therefore, the p-value determines the statistical significance.

 1. You must begin by collecting data from the experiment and control group.
-The experiment group includes subjects that socialize a lot, while the control group does both (socializing and not socializing).

-2. Next, record the productivity ratings for both groups on a scale from 1-5.
+4. Next, record the productivity ratings for both groups on a scale from 1-5.

-3. The next step is performing a t test to determine whether actively socializing leads to less productivity.
-Use the difference in the average productivity rates between the two groups to calculate the following:
+6. Use the difference in the average productivity rates between the two groups to calculate:

 • The test statistic (t value) to help you determine how much the sample differs from your formulated null hypothesis.

-• The p value to show the likelihood of the results showing if the null premise is right
+• The p-value to show the likelihood of the results showing if the null premise is right

 Statistical significance and significance level

-The significance level is a value set by a researcher in before the experiment as the brink for statistical significance.
+The significance level is a value set by a researcher before the experiment as the brink for statistical significance.
 The significance level is the extreme jeopardy of making a false optimistic inference that you are prepared to take.
-The significance level measures the strength of the evidence that must be present in your sample before you decide to reject or accept the null hypothesis.5
+The significance level measures the strength of the evidence that must be present in your sample before you decide to reject or accept the null hypothesis.

 A hypothesis test always ends by comparing the p value to the significance level.
 This helps you determine whether to retain or castoff the null hypothesis.

-• If the p value is greater than the significance level, it means that the null supposition is not disproved and the results of the study are not statistically noteworthy
+• If the p-value is greater than the significance level, it means that the null supposition is not disproved and the results of the study are not statistically noteworthy

 • If the proportional value is smaller than the significance level, the outcomes are statistically significant and are construed as rebutting the null hypothesis.

 Most researchers set the significance level at 5%.
-A 0.05 significance level indicates a 5% risk of concluding that a difference exists when no difference exists.5 It is worth mentioning that hypothesis testing only shows you whether to castoff or maintain the null hypothesis in favour of the alternate hypothesis.
+A 0.05 significance level indicates a 5% risk of concluding that a difference exists when no difference exists.
+It is worth mentioning that hypothesis testing only shows you whether to castoff or maintain the null hypothesis in favour of the alternate hypothesis.

 Your hypothesis test gives you a proportional value of 0.00029.
 This value is less than the predetermined significance level of 0.04.
 So, you can deliberate your outcomes as statistically significant.
-Therefore, you can castoff the null hypothesis.
+Therefore, you can cast off the null hypothesis.
 This means that the difference in productivity level can be accredited to the tentative influences.

 The problem with statistical significance

 Furthermore, statistical significance can be misleading when used independently.
 This is because the sample size affects it.
-For instance, in large samples, the probability of obtaining statistically significant results is high even if the effects are minimal or not noteworthy in real word contexts.
+For instance, in large samples, the probability of obtaining statistically significant results is high even whether the effects are minimal or not noteworthy in real word contexts.

 Types of significance in research